Dramatically boost new product success with New Product Blueprinting

 Take a video tour

-Dan Adams, President and founder of Advanced Industrial Marketing gives you a guided tour through New Product Blueprinting.
+Dan Adams, President and founder of The AIM Institute gives you a guided tour through New Product Blueprinting.
 Learn what it is, how it works, and how to get started in this series of 5 short videos about our new product development process.
 Each one is about 2 minutes.

-New Product Blueprinting dramatically boosts new product success … using Blueprinter software and knowledge gained from the training program, your team will move through four seamless phases of the new product development process before the costly development stage:
+New Product Blueprinting dramatically boosts new product success … using many innovations for B2B innovation pioneered by The AIM Institute.
+With Blueprinter training and software, your team will move through four seamless phases of the new product development process before the costly development stage:

 Segment Your Markets

 Identify and focus resources on markets that are winnable and worth winning.

 Listen to the voice of the customer and turn their feedback into hard data about customer needs.

 Benchmark Your Competitors

 Gauge competitive offerings with your customers’ involvement, and gain valuable data for pricing.